andrew-hossack/MediaTools/README.md

 ## Getting Started

 ### Installation Instructions
-To install this package using pip, in the root directory *vidtools/* run the command
+To install this package using pip, in the root directory *MediaTools/* run the command
 ```bash
 pip install .
 ```

 ### Secrets Files
-Some VidTools classes require the use of client secrets json files.
+Some MediaTools classes require the use of client secrets json files.
 Currently, YouTubeTools.py, RedditTools.py and TTSTools.py need them.
 Please follow the instructions either listed in the specific class section below or as referenced in the class file itself to obtain a client secrets file.

-## VidTools Classes
+## MediaTools Classes

 ### ```Managed Workspace```
-WorkspaceManager.py is the base class for all VidTools classes.
+WorkspaceManager.py is the base class for all MediaTools classes.
 This parent class has two basic attributes: *secrets_filepath* and *managed_path*.
 Secrets filepath can be specified as an absolute filepath to a json secrets file, or can be specified as none at class init in the child class.

 ```python
 args: